 if you are receiving any IV antibiotics.

-FDA pregnancy category C. It is not known whether vancomycin will harm an unborn baby.
+FDA pregnancy category C. It is not known whether FIRST-Vancomycin 50 will harm an unborn baby.
 Tell your doctor if you are pregnant or plan to become pregnant while using this medication.

 Vancomycin can pass into breast milk and may harm a nursing baby.
 You should not breast-feed while using this medicine.